Johnny Cakes (The Sopranos)

 "Johnny Cakes" is the 73rd episode of the HBO original series The Sopranos and the eighth of the show's sixth season.
 Written by Diane Frolov and Andrew Schneider, and directed by Tim Van Patten, it originally aired on April 30, 2006.
+The episode focuses on Tony Soprano being solicited to sell his building, Vito Spatafore beginning a gay affair, and A.J.
+Soprano seeking vengeance for Tony being shot.
+The episode had positive reviews, with critics questioning the execution of the subplot about Vito's affair.